Complete Golf Store Business Logo

 The next factor to consider when purchasing the best irons is the distance of each club.
 Two factors determine distance: the clubhead itself and the loft.

-Depending on the size of the sweet spot, the clubhead itself contributes to your ability to hit each iron far and provides forgiveness.
+Depending on the size of the sweet spot, the clubhead contributes to your ability to hit each iron far and provides forgiveness.
 Due to perimeter weighting and other characteristics, none of the items on this list should be a problem.
 In addition, as none of the iron sets are blades, you should not be very concerned about distance.

 However, the loft is also a factor in the distance of each iron.